Asthma in children aged 2 to 5 years (Paediatric Guidelines)

 • Haemoptysis

-An expiratory polyphonic wheeze on examination would help diagnosis but a normal examination does not exclude a diagnosis of asthma.
+An expiratory polyphonic wheeze on examination would help diagnosis but a normal examination DOES NOT exclude a diagnosis of asthma.

-See: British guideline on the management of asthma page 24, for a table summarising clinical clues for alternative diagnoses in wheezy children.
+See: Alternative diagnoses in wheezy children | Right Decisions for a table summarising clinical clues for alternative diagnoses in wheezy children.

 Treatment initiation